Follow-up care with a specialist

 Non-contracted or non-network physicians who have consulted with a patient during an inpatient stay can see the patient for consultative follow-up care — for the purpose of transitioning care to a network provider — provided that care begins within 30 days of the hospital discharge.

-The patient's primary care provider must submit a request to authorize any additional visits to both contracted and non-contracted specialists.
+The patient's primary care provider or contracted specialist may need to submit a request to authorize any additional visits to both contracted and non-contracted specialists.

 Content on this page is from the provider manual | Disclaimer